Victor Rangel (Brazilian footballer)

-Victor Neves Rangel (born 8 September 1990), known as Vitor Rangel, is a Brazilian footballer who plays for CRAC as a forward.
+Victor Neves Rangel (born 8 September 1990) is a Brazilian footballer who plays as a forward for Porto Vitória.

 Club career

 Born in Serra, Espírito Santo, Rangel made his senior debut with Aracruz in 2011, after a failed trial at Botafogo.
 After mainly representing clubs in his native state, he moved to Guarani de Palhoça in 2015; he was the tournament's top scorer with 11 goals, despite suffering relegation.

 On 19 May 2015 Rangel joined Série A side Grêmio, on loan until the end of the year.
 He made his debut in the category on 4 June, coming on as a second-half substitute for Pedro Rocha in a 3–1 home win against Corinthians.

 Rangel appeared rarely for Tricolor during the campaign, contributing with only 88 minutes of action.
 On 12 February 2016 he signed for fellow league team América-MG, on loan until the end of the year.